 Appearance

-As with Eternals such as Yaw'nagrah, Llofir is believed to be truly massive - an entire ecosystem with a single consciousness behind it.
-Where Llofir differs from other Spring Eternals is that its body is composed of fungus and moulds - sometimes on an epic scale.
+As with eternals such as Yaw'nagrah, Llofir is believed to be truly massive - an entire ecosystem with a single consciousness behind it.
+Where Llofir differs from other Spring eternals is that its body is composed of fungus and moulds - sometimes on an epic scale.
 It is known to 'bud' smaller, humanoid forms that are in some way vessels for its consciousness with which it can speak to mortals; many of these strange creatures serve as its heralds, guards and courtiers.
 They range in size from a few feet tall through dangerous animalistic creatures to massive, shambling horrors that move like a tide of animate matter.

 Its heralds most often appear as humanoids infested with rot and fungus.
 Often quiet and slow-moving, their appearance is a little deceptive - they are actually creatures in their own right rather than reanimated flesh.